 We are proud to offer 10% off food and drink every day of the week to our guests who show a work ID or registered discount card for the NHS, Armed Forces and Emergency Services.
 Please inform our team on arrival or when booking to ensure the discount is applied.
 The discount applies to your whole party if the payment is made as one.

-At the moment we are open as usual 7 days a week, serving our fresh food daily.
+At the moment we are open Tuesday to Sunday and serving fresh food daily.

 We are taking additional hygiene precautions during the current Coronavirus alert and would ask that all guests do the same.